cs544-wisc/f23/p5/README.md

 Your filtering should be case insensative.
 We're looking for a number for the first part and an actual listing for the second part.

-#### Q3: how many loan applications has your "favorite" bank received in the dataset?
+#### Q3: how many loan applications has the bank "University of Wisconsin Credit Union" received in the dataset?

-Browse the dataset a bit and pick a "favorite" bank for these questions.
-It could be one you use, or has an interesting name, or is popular in WI.
-You need to pick one that has at least a couple hundred loans in the dataset

-Use an `INNER JOIN` between `banks` and `loans` to anser this question.  `lei` in loans lets you identify the bank.
+Use an `INNER JOIN` between `banks` and `loans` to answer this question.  `lei` in loans lets you identify the bank.
 Filter on `respondent_name` (do NOT hardcode the LEI).